2008 ”INUTIL” at Maria Teresa Vieira art center, Rio de Janeiro, Brazil

-Detail fram ”Walking right throw the final destination again” mixed media on aluminium 100×100 cm
+Detail from ”Walking right throw the final destination again” 2000, mixed media on aluminum 100 cm x 100 cm.

-At first we didn’t know how to present the work.
-We didn’t want anything that was associated with photo nor with paintings so we developed a technique, a monotype on aluminium, to present our work.
+At first, we didn’t know how to present the work.
+We didn’t want anything that was associated with photo nor with paintings so we developed a technique, a monotype on aluminum, to present our work.

 The problem was that the art hall in Moscow had only seen my abstract work and not my recently figurative work that was based on photos.
 I hadn’t given up the abstract painting but I was moving away from it.